aclaycode/weather_app/README.md

 ## Learnings
 - Get familiar with using APIs
-- Learn to package code into an executable so that the app can be installed on a computer
+- Package python code into an executable so that the app can be installed on a computer